-Our new Data for Nature project is an HLF-funded initiative which will help the Trust understand the wildlife and habitats on our nature reserves in more detail and help us respond to one of the key recommendations of the Sheffield State of Nature report – to address gaps in the city’s ecological data.
+Our new Data for Nature project is an initiative funded by the National Lottery Heritage Fund which will help the Trust understand the wildlife and habitats on our nature reserves in more detail and help us respond to one of the key recommendations of the Sheffield State of Nature report – to address gaps in the city’s ecological data.

 The project will work towards improving the Trust’s ecological monitoring and data collection over the next eighteen months, by creating and implementing a robust monitoring framework, increasing our capacity to collect data on our reserves and engaging with members, volunteers and the public to share the findings of our work and enthuse people to collect biological records of their own.